jerily/tconfig/README.md

       - *config_file* (required) - configuration file for processing
       - *aws_profile* (optional) - name of the AWS profile that will be used to access AWS services
       - *application* (optional) - optional application identifier
-    - for simplified use of this command, the `encrypt-config.tcl` script will be installed in the `/usr/local/bin` directory.
+    - for simplified use of this command, the `tconfig-encrypt.tcl` script will be installed in the `/usr/local/bin` directory.

 * **::tconfig::load_config** *ini_file* *?aws_profile?*
     - loads the specified encrypted configuration file and decrypts its values